CAN'T BREATHE? SUSPECT VOCAL CORD DYSFUNCTION!

 Some probiotic bacteria (like milk-free preparations) have FOS's (fructo oligo saccharides) added to their probiotic formulas, to feed the beneficial bacteria, but, some people have noticed worse indigestion, leading to worse reflux, because some bad bacteria ALSO were feeding on the FOS's.
 I avoid FOS's.

 (11) We use DIGESTIVE ENZYMES.
-My husband likes Acid-Ease by Prevail, which contains Slippery Elm (inner bark), Marshmallow Root, Gamma-Oryzanol (from Rice Bran Oil), and the plant enzymes Amylase (digests starch), Lipase II (digests fat), and Cellulase I (digests cellulose from plant cell walls).
+My husband used to like Acid-Ease by Prevail, which contains Slippery Elm (inner bark), Marshmallow Root, Gamma-Oryzanol (from Rice Bran Oil), and the plant enzymes Amylase (digests starch), Lipase II (digests fat), and Cellulase I (digests cellulose from plant cell walls).
 The Acid-Ease does not contain Protease, because PROTEASE (a protein digesting enzyme) can be very irritating to ulcer/GER folks.

 The Acid-Ease is NOT an acid blocker.
 It is not an antacid.
 It soothes, coats, nourishes, and promotes healing.
 Its enzymes help with leaky gut syndrome.

-I use Total Enzymes (which does have Protease, a protein digesting enzyme) by Nutri-West, a company that sells only to health practitioners (Chiropracters, Physicians, and others), who can order, at cost, by calling 1-307-358-5066.
-One of the enzymes in Total Enzymes ("malt diastase") may be glutenous.
+We both now use Total Enzymes (which does have Protease, a protein digesting enzyme) by Nutri-West, a company that sells only to health practitioners (Chiropracters, Physicians, and others), who can order, at cost, by calling 1-307-358-5066.
+One of the enzymes in Total Enzymes ("malt diastase") may be glutenous (still checking on this).
 Avoid this product, if you may have a gluten sensitivity.

 Digestive enzymes are NOT FOR EVERYBODY, but are helpful for MANY people.